Over a year ago, life gave us a chance to make some major memories.

 Keep your eye open for the “Mexican Hat” on US 163.
 You might just miss this sweet rock formation which gets its name for the Mexican Sombrero like appearance.

-We reached Moab, Nevada around 9 pm and before checking into our hotel, had dinner at 168 Ramen, an Asian Noodle Bistro which now has been replaced by Bangkok House Too.
+We reached Moab, Nevada around 9 pm and before checking into our hotel, had dinner at 168 Ramen, an Asian Noodle Bistro which unfortunately has closed now but but an excellent one to try is Thai Bella in Moab.

 We chose AarchWay Inn Hotel for its close proximity to Arches National Park.
 It is located off US 191 and is just 5 minutes from the national park.
 The hotel has an excellent rating and is one of the most popular hotels in Moab.
 The hotel is surrounded by the red rock cliffs and buttes of the Colorado River and has stunning views.